 If you do use it to track sleep, then you might be prompted to give it a charge before going to bed to make sure you don't wake up with a blank screen.
 Apple's charging will get you from 0-100% in 90 minutes.

 For GPS battery life, Apple promises up to 7 hours when tracking outdoor activities or 6 hours when using LTE.
-It's not the biggest numbers, but it should be enough to get you through a marathon.
+It's not the biggest number, but it should be enough to get you through a marathon.

-Garmin also offers more impressive rapid charging support giving you a day of battery off a 10 minute charge or enough battery for a one hour GPS tracked workout.
+Garmin also offers more impressive rapid charging support giving you a day of battery off a 10-minute charge or enough battery for a one-hour GPS-tracked workout.

 Choose the Apple Watch if:

 The Apple Watch offers a classier look and a much slicker experience, regardless of whether you choose the Series 8 or SE.
 The screen is nicer, and there are way more third-party bands too, which just makes it a little more enjoyable to wear.

 It's also a better health watch, and troublingly for Garmin, it's also a better workout companion too.

 There's one major draw for Garmin: battery life.
 It offers all that top fitness and health tracking with a week of battery life.
 And for distance runners, the 19 hours of GPS is massive, when the Apple Watch will struggle to get through a marathon without some turning off of features.

 The downside is an unpolished smartwatch experience, that does lack the finesse of Apple's.